FabianBeiner/GooglePlus-Scraper/README.md

 # GooglePlus-Scraper
-v1.0.2
+v1.1.0

 **This class can be used to retrieve data from a Google+ profile with PHP.
 It is rather a proof of concept than something for productive use.**

 The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
-That means: If Google+ changes anything on their HTML, the script is going to fail.
+That means: If Google+ changes anything on their HTML/JSON, the script is going to fail.

 ## Read this!